The best street markets in Rome to get original, vintage, thrift and second-hand steals

-A more upscale type of Flea Market, Borghetto Flaminio is a mesh of vintage, second-hand designer brands and household antiques.
-Although the market charges an entrance fee (a few euro), the quality of the products and the fact that the market is filtered from the usual “junk clutter” makes it worthwhile.
+A more upscale type of flea market, Borghetto Flaminio is a mesh of vintage, second-hand designer brands and household antiques.
+Although this street market charges an entrance fee (a few euro), the quality of the products and the fact that the market is filtered from the usual “junk clutter” makes it worthwhile.
 Held every Sunday, Borghetto Flaminio is located just a few stops away from Piazza del Popolo and is a nice change from the chaotic weekend traffic on Via del Corso.

 Mercato di Porta Portese

 Porta Portese along Via Portuense in Trastevere is open every Sunday and is generally considered Rome’s most extensive and famous flea market.
 This is the sort of hustle and bustle style market where you can expect loud traders, haggling, the odd pick-pocketer and all manner of items from fake designer bags and plastic kitchenware to antique furniture and collectors’ goods.
 For household products or second-hand clothes, try the riverside entrance by Piazzale Portuense, or if you’re hoping to unearth more antique treasures, your best bet is to enter the market from Piazza Ippolito Nievo.
-Although you need to put in the hours and the effort to surface with a real gem, Porta Portese is a lively, historic haven for those who love to rummage in the atmosphere of an authentic, gritty market.
+Although you need to put in the hours and the effort to surface with a great deal, Porta Portese is a lively, historic, antique market for those who love to rummage in the atmosphere of an authentic, gritty market.
 Bargain shopping, here we come!

 Mercato di Via Sannio

-Sundays are for markets in old theatres brunch, and shopping around for vintage clothing and accessories, new Italian designers, jewelry, music posters, disks, vinyls, books, and artisanal crafts from local artists and illustrators.
-Now add a dj set and some live music courtesy of hip local bands and you’ve got the Sunday market at Teatro Quirinetta.
+Sundays are for markets in old theatres, brunch, and shopping around for vintage clothing and accessories, new Italian designers, jewellery, music posters, disks, vinyls, books, and artisanal crafts from local artists and illustrators.
+Now add a dj set and some live music courtesy of hip local bands and you’ve got the Vintage Market.
 This is so much more than a flea market, it is the event for the vintage addicted, fans of soul, funk and indie, and brunch lovers.
-The “new frontier for Made in Italy” products, it’s a hub for emerging creative talents as well as curated vintage collectors.
-Brunch is served in the stage at noon and entrance is free
+The “new frontier for Made in Italy” products, a a hub for emerging creative talents as well as curated vintage collectors.
+Brunch is served in the stage at noon and entrance is free.